Best used SUVs

 One of the most compact cars on our list, the Peugeot 2008 provides excellent value for money with low running costs, a spacious interior and a comforting drive.
 The 2008 isn’t all perfect, with much of the used range featuring the breathless 1.2-litre 82bhp PureTech petrol engine twinned with Active trim, which is rather spartan.
 The design of the 2008 features an aggressive exterior and innovative interior.

 Practicality is good but not class-leading, although the 410-litre boot is larger than the Mazda CX-3’s.
 The 2008 doesn’t feature many different engines, but there are plenty of power outputs.
-Our picks are the 44.8mpg mid-range 1.2-litre PureTech petrol or the 100bhp 1.5-litre BlueHDi diesel, which can return up to 67mpg.
+Our picks are the mid-range 1.2-litre PureTech petrol that capable of around 44mpg or the 100bhp 1.5-litre BlueHDi diesel, which can return up to 67mpg.
 Our pick of the trims is Allure, which features reversing sensors, rear privacy glass and dual-zone climate control.
 If you’re after a sporty look, the top-of-the-range GT Line should fit the bill.

 Not only is the Toyota RAV4 known worldwide for being reliable, but it’s also very practical, with a cavernous boot (especially with the seats folded down) and plenty of passenger space.
 You don’t need to delve too deep into the trim levels, as the entry-level Icon model has plenty of equipment as standard, featuring a reversing camera, cruise control and dual-zone climate control.